neil7057/pjl_host_system/README.md

     -   By keyword
         -   via the search bar.
     -   By category
-        -   Via the product menu/submenus.
+        -   via the product menu/submenus.

 -   #### Links Testing